Large Deviations Approach to Random Recurrent Neuronal Networks: Parameter Inference and Fluctuation-Induced Transitions

 \section{Abstract}

-Statistical field theory captures collective non-equilibrium dynamics of neuronal networks, but it does not address the inverse problem of searching the connectivity to implement a desired dynamics.
-We here show for an analytically solvable network model that the effective action in statistical field theory is identical to the rate function in large deviation theory; using field theoretical methods we derive this rate function.
-It takes the form of a Kullback-Leibler divergence and enables data-driven inference of model parameters and Bayesian prediction of time series.
+We here unify the field theoretical approach to neuronal networks with large deviations theory.
+For a prototypical random recurrent network model with continuous-valued units, we show that the effective action is identical to the rate function and derive the latter using field theory.
+This rate function takes the form of a Kullback-Leibler divergence which enables data-driven inference of model parameters and calculation of fluctuations beyond mean--field theory.
+Lastly, we expose a regime with fluctuation--induced transitions between mean--field solutions.

 \paragraph*{Introduction.--}